OICD-ontology/OICD/README.md

 The OICD work was first presented as an oral presentation by Dr. Ling (Eric) Wan in the 10th International Conference on Biomedical Ontology (ICBO-2019), August 1, 2019, Buffalo.

+Note: The previous version of ICDO is here: https://github.com/icdo/ICDO , which is obsoleted on November 1, 2022.

 Currently we have two use cases.
 One use case is on the COVID-19 diagnosis data analysis.
 Another use case is the application of ICDO for Chinese ICD clinical data integration and analysis.

 ## OICD developers: